mitra-shubhodeep/text-to-sarcastic-text-converter/README.md

 Run the sarcasmtext.exe to open the program and enter your text

-eg. Input:  hello

-   Output: hElLo
+eg. Input:  hello, Output: hElLo